lichenma/SuDuoku/README.md

 **Local Hosting:**

-Otherwise Navigate to the `Javalon` folder, ensure gradle is installed and run the following:
+Otherwise Navigate to the `SuDuoku` folder, ensure gradle is installed and run the following:
 ```
 gradle bootrun
 ```